emilycritter/puppeteer-pdf-generation/README.md

 # Example PDF Generation (using Google's Puppeteer)
 1. To install the node modules, run:  `npm install`
 1. To generate a PDF, run `node generatePDF.js`
+  - saves the PDF (test.pdf) to the root directory

 ## Puppeteer Documentation